ShonNahum/microServicesApp/README.md

 (docker pull shonnahum/microservices)

 -  [X] 3 services microservices connected with API calls
--  [X] Connect to Jenkins automatically and connect my Jenkinsfile that take the 3 micro services and every Trigger, Docker image them
+-  [X] Connect to Jenkins automatically and connect my Jenkinsfiles that in every Microservices Application folder and every Trigger it Docker image them and push them to my repo in dockerhub
+-  [ ] Deploy it all in Kubernetes - using deployment & Service for every Microservice project And Configmap